top of page

 Yes, most investors opt for interest-only, with capital repaid via sale or refinance.
 Capital and interest repayment options are also available, and so too are interest-only products that allow overpayments should the investor choose to pay off some of the debt in a lump sum.

-How to lenders assess affordability for BTL?
+How do lenders assess affordability for BTL?

 How long does a BTL mortgage take to complete?